 On receipt of a RESUME request message the MG shall as RTP sender act according to clause 5.4 /[IETF STREAM PAUSE].
 This may result in the MG resuming the RTP stream or the sending of a REFUSE message and the continuation of the paused state.
 If requested when resuming media flow the MG will generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“resumed”).

 According to clause 5.3/[IETF STREAM PAUSE] an MG may pause an RTP Stream at any time.
-If the MG initiates a local pause and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been paused (obstate=“localpause”) due to a local decision.
+If the MG initiates a local pause and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been paused (obstate=“localPause”) due to a local decision.

 According to clause 5.4/[IETF STREAM PAUSE] an MG may resume an RTP Stream at any time.
-If the MG initiates a local resume and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“localresume”) due to a local decision.
+If the MG initiates a local resume and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“localResume”) due to a local decision.

-8.6.4 MGC reception of pause and resume requests
+9.6.4 MGC reception of pause and resume requests